 - Crust.
-Stir together the graham cracker crumbs, melted butter and sugar.
+In a medium bowl, stir together the graham cracker crumbs, melted butter and sugar.
 Divide the mixture into the bottom of 4-6 small glasses, cups or jars.
 Use a spoon to press the crumbs down.

 - Cream cheese filling.
-Using an electric mixer, beat the heavy whipping cream until light and fluffy, and stiff peaks form.
+In a large bowl, using an electric mixer, beat the heavy whipping cream until light and fluffy, and stiff peaks form.
 In a separate bowl, beat the cream cheese with sugar and vanilla until smooth.
 Now, use a large spoon to fold the whipping cream into the cream cheese mixture.

 - Assemble the cheesecake cups.
-Transfer the filling mixture into a large ziplock bag, snip the corner to make a thumb-size hole, and pipe the filling on top of the crust, into the cups.
+Transfer the filling mixture into a piping bag or a large ziplock bag, snip the corner to make a thumb-size hole, and pipe the filling on top of the crust, into the cups.
 Once cups are filled, chill in the refrigerator for at least two hours or overnight, if you have the time.

 - Add topping & serve.
-Before serving, top with whipped cream, graham cracker crumbs and fresh berries.
+Before serving, top with whipped cream, graham cracker crumbs and fresh fruit.
 Enjoy!

 tips for the perfect no-bake cheesecake cups